jav140/online-car-shop/README.md

 # online-car-shop

-You can buy cars any car via internet
+You can buy any car via internet

 ## Used technologies  <br/>
 - Spring MVC   <br/>